-U.S. expresses concern over potential Russian weapons supply to North Korea
+U.S. concerned over Putin’s potential weapon supply to North Korea

 Russian